GlastonburyC/RNAPath/README.md

 # WSI Preprocessing
 ## 1. Segmentation
-Segmentation allows to separate the tissue from background in WSIs.
+Segmentation allows us to separate the tissue from background in WSIs.
 The output are binary masks (stored as `.jpeg`).
 ```
 python preprocessing/segmentation_patching/segmentation.py
 ```